Understanding The Runner’s High And How To Achieve It

 How can you have one yourself?

-Although shorter, more intense workouts like HIIT training is currently making the case that more effective fitness is better suited for today’s time-starved individual, the runner’s high is best achieved through longer, more moderate bouts of exercise.
+Today, shorter, more intense workouts like HIIT training is currently making the case that more effective fitness is better suited for today’s time-starved individual.
+However, you are more likely to achieve the runner’s high through longer, more moderate bouts of exercise.
 This is why those training for long-distance running events, such as a marathon or triathlon, are more likely to experience these regularly, as you need at least one hour of continual, rhythmical activity.
 In fact, the longer the continued exercise, the better your chances of having a runner’s high.
 These guidelines translate into steady-state cardio, which, if you are doing HIIT training, you need at some level anyway to balance out your training sessions.

 In other words, the formula to achieve a runner’s high is as follows: